Search

 It’s important not to assume, however, that things like abnormal oxygen saturations or blood pressure, respiratory secretions, hypotonia or poor peripheral perfusion are “normal for them”.
 Wherever possible try to find out where your patient’s normal baseline lies.
 Family and carers are invaluable for this, as is any documentation such as the hospital passport or previous clinic letters.

 Do what EM physicians do best – a good A-E assessment – but be prepared to adjust things slightly where needed.
-You may need to be opportunistic in your examination, especially in patients with sensory processing difficulties, for example starting with a “less threatening” body area and working centrally, or listening to the chest whilst your patient is settled and quiet.
+You may need to be opportunistic in your examination, especially in patients with sensory processing differences, for example starting with a “less threatening” body area and working centrally or listening to the chest whilst your patient is settled and quiet.
 Be flexible and resourceful – another quality of EM docs – embrace the challenge, don’t run from it.

 When taking blood, consider topical anaesthetic creams and ultrasound or vein viewers.
 Make this experience as easy as possible for both yourself and your patient.
 Do take bloods though, if they are needed.
 Do get access if it is needed.
-I recently heard a story about a patient with LD who was left with a low blood pressure for several hours because no-one wanted to upset them to get intravenous access.
+I once heard a story about a patient with learning disability who was left with a low blood pressure for several hours because no-one wanted to upset them to get intravenous access.
 Another patient had to suffer 17 attempts at cannulation – for any other patient wouldn’t we have opted for central access or intraosseous by this time, depending on the situation?

 Don’t forget that some conditions which cause LD may be associated with specific comorbidities which may affect presentation or risk of serious illness.
 Beware medication interactions, particularly with drugs you may be unfamiliar with.